Swiss-Polar-Institute/data-management-guidance/documentation/file_formats.md

 #### For documentation

+Consider and combination of the following for recording documentation about data:
-* plain text (TXT) files are simple and easily read.
+* plain text (TXT) files are simple and easily read by humans.
-* for structured information, you could consider ODF, LaTeX or Markdown for example.
+* for formatted information, you could consider PDF, LaTeX or Markdown for example.
-* tools such as [Frictionless Data](https://frictionlessdata.io/) are very useful for providing machine-readable metadata about your datasets.
+* tools such as [Frictionless Data](https://frictionlessdata.io/) are very useful for creating machine-readable metadata about your datasets.